jkirchhefer/Base-Commerce-Sandbox-Test/Python/README.md

 and vice versa.
 If you remove any transactions, remove any references to it elsewhere.

 ## pythonreader.py
-* This program has 2 file paths to be specified, just as before: `transactions_json_path` and `transactions_text_path`. `transactions_json_path` should point to where the writer program stored the JSON file with the test transactions and `transactions_text_path` should point to where you want the program to store the file to which it will write transaction IDs.
+* This program has 2 file paths to be specified, just as before: `transactions_json_path` and `transactions_text_path`. `transactions_json_path` should point to where the writer program stored the JSON file with the test transactions, and `transactions_text_path` should point to where you want the reader program to store the file to which it will write transaction IDs.
 E.G.
 ```
 transactions_json_path = "/home/user/sandbox-test/transactions.json"
 transactions_text_path = "/home/user/sandbox-test/transactions.txt"
 ```
 * It also requires your credentials to initialize the client.
-Simply replace `$username`, `$password`, and `$key` with their respecive credentials.
+Simply replace `$username`, `$password`, and `$key` with their respecive credentials, which can be found on the Developer page of the Sandbox Portal.
 The `True` is necessary for testing in the sandbox environment.
 Your credentials should be passed as String.
 E.G.
 ```
 client = BaseCommerceClient("your username here", "your password here", "your transaction key here", True)